lisabronwyn/tetris-tutorial/doc/pieces.md

 further down the board (say it's at `y = 5`), and then we actually need to draw `(1,1)` of the piece at `(6,1)`.

-Now let's inspect the definition of the `draw` function, because it looks kind of funny.
+Now let's inspect the definition of the `draw` function because it looks kind of funny.

 ```javascript